fdecharlet/FastApi-playground/README.md

 # rest-api
-Creation of a REST API
+Creation of a REST API made via FastAPI Python